evolution-project/EvoX-TipBot/README.md

 # ArQmA TipBot

-Its completlty reowrked to use arqma-nodejs rpc calls.
+Its completlty reworked to use arqma-nodejs rpc calls.
 Soon will be udpated to use our new npm repository.
 ### Standard Requirements :
 ----------------------------------------------------------------------------